ocatias/Research_KnowledgeGraph/README.md

 Unfortunately to this requires us to have *CoAuthor* edges between coauthors which is really computationally expensive as that would means that we need to create all possible *SAMEPERSON* edges.
 Since my computation power is limited, I have done only compute Erdős Numbers for three researchers.
 For two of those authors I got the same results as [csauthors](csauthors.net) which shows that this method works in principles.
 The easiest way to get it to efficiently work is to just merge all author nodes that have the same name.

 ## Ranking the Influence of Cities on Research Area
 For this we compute a graph embedding and use the L2 distance between a city and a keyword (or topic) embedding.
-I used the following embedding algorithms to embedd the graph in a 2 and 100 dimensional space: Node2Vec, TransE, RGCN and TuckER.
+In the following figures I visualize the embeddings.
+The left column has the graph embedded into 2d space and the right column into 100d space (with PCA down to 2 dimensions).
+The algorithms used (from top to bottom) are: Node2Vec, TransE, RGCN and TuckER.
+For TransE, TuckER and RGCN.

 ![Node2Vec_2d](https://github.com/ocatias/Research_KnowledgeGraph/blob/main/imgs/n2v_2d.png)
 ![Node2Vec_100d](https://github.com/ocatias/Research_KnowledgeGraph/blob/main/imgs/n2v_100d.png)